Peter Sellers: 1965–1969: What's New Pussycat?, Casino Royale, The Party, and second divorce

+Sellers's next role was the perverted Austrian psychoanalyst Doctor Fritz Fassbender in Clive Donner's What's New Pussycat?, appearing alongside Peter O'Toole, Romy Schneider, Capucine, Paula Prentiss and Ursula Andress.
+The film was the first screenwriting and acting credit for Woody Allen and featured Sellers in a love triangle.
+Because of Sellers's poor health, producer Charles K. Feldman insured him at a cost of $360,000 ($ in dollars).

 On 20 January 1965, Sellers and Ekland announced the birth of a daughter, Victoria.
 They moved to Rome in May to film After the Fox, an Anglo-Italian production in which they were both to appear.
 The film was directed by Vittorio De Sica, whose English Sellers struggled to understand.
 Sellers attempted to have De Sica fired, causing tensions on the set.
 Sellers also became unhappy with his wife's performance, straining their relationship and triggering open arguments, during one of which Sellers threw a chair at Ekland.
 Despite these conflicts, the script was praised for its wit.